 COVID-19 vaccine shipments begin in historic US effort

-Shipments of the Pfizer vaccine will set in motion the biggest vaccination effort in American history at a critical juncture of the pandemic that has killed 1.6 million and sickened 71 million worldwide.

-Initially, about 3 million doses were expected to be sent out, and the priority is health care workers and nursing home residents as infections, hospitalizations and deaths soar in the U.S. With numbers likely to get worse over the holidays, the vaccine is offering a bright spot in the fight against the pandemic that’s killed nearly 300,000 Americans.
+The Pfizer-BioNTech #COVID19 vaccine has not been approved or licensed by the @US_FDA but has been authorized for emergency use to prevent COVID-19 in individuals 16+.
+See conditions of use: https://t.co/OS1tgYopUj pic.twitter.com/yogti0Ahcq

+“This is a historic day,” said Richard W. Smith, who oversees operations in the Americas for FedEx Express, which is delivering 630-some packages of vaccine to distribution sites across the country.
+The United Parcel Service also is transporting a share of the vaccine.

-Federal officials say the first shipments of Pfizer’s vaccine will be staggered, arriving in 145 distribution centers Monday, with an additional 425 sites getting shipments Tuesday, and the remaining 66 on Wednesday.
-The vaccine, co-developed by German partner BioNTech, is being doled out based on each state’s adult population.
+Tracked with GPS-enabled sensors, the initial shipments were expected to contain about 3 million doses, with many more to come.
+Federal officials say the first shipments of Pfizer’s vaccine will be staggered, arriving in 145 distribution centers Monday, with another 425 sites getting shipments Tuesday, and the remaining 66 on Wednesday.
+Doses of the vaccine, co-developed by German partner BioNTech, are given out based on each state’s adult population.
+Then the states decide where they go first.

-Pennsylvania health care giant UPMC has chosen staff who are critical to operating its facilities as among those getting the first round of vaccinations, said Dr. Graham Snyder, who led the center’s vaccine task force.

-“It’s very exciting.
-I will be thrilled, that moment when we administer our first dose,” Snyder said Saturday.
-“That will clearly be a watershed moment for us.”
+In California, where health care workers will be among the first to be vaccinated, state health officials are prioritizing hospitals that have adequate storage capacity, serve high-risk populations and that have the ability to vaccinate people quickly.

-Snyder said the UPMC system estimates that half its employees are willing to get the vaccine as soon as it’s offered to them.
+Initial surveys have found that even some health care workers don’t want to be first in line.
+Dr. Graham Snyder, who’s led the vaccine task force at Pennsylvania health care giant UPMC, estimates that about half of its employees are willing to get the vaccine as soon as it’s offered.

-The vaccine is heading to hospitals and other sites that can store it at extremely low temperatures — about 94 degrees below zero.
-Pfizer is using containers with dry ice and GPS-enabled sensors to ensure each shipment stays colder than the weather in Antarctica.

-Doses should be delivered to all vaccination sites identified by states, such as local pharmacies, within three weeks, federal officials said.

-The rollout will ensure there is enough vaccine to give people the two doses needed for full protection against COVID-19.
-That means the government is holding back 3 million doses to give those vaccinated in the first round a second shot a few weeks later.

-The Food and Drug Administration authorized emergency use of the vaccine Friday, saying it is highly protective and presents no major safety issues.
-While U.S. regulators worked for months to emphasize the rigor and independence of their review, they faced political pressure until the final stages.
+“There’s that thought that maybe they don’t have to be so afraid to come to work if they can be vaccinated and be immune,” said Dr. Sandra Kemmerly, medical director of hospital quality at the 40-hospital Oschner Health System in Louisiana and Mississippi.
+Employees approved for the first round are getting texts and emails directing them to schedule their initial injection, she said.
+Enough vaccine is being saved so that each person who gets the first dose of vaccine can get a second shot a few weeks later.

+A survey from The Associated Press-NORC Center for Public Affairs Research found that about half of Americans want to get the vaccine as soon as possible.
+Another quarter aren’t sure, while the remaining quarter say they aren’t interested.
+Some simply oppose vaccines in general.
+Others are concerned that the vaccines have been rushed and want to see how the rollout goes.

-Concerns that a shot was rushed out could undermine vaccination efforts in a country with deeply ingrained skepticism about vaccines.
-The head of the FDA said the agency’s decision was based on science, not politics, despite a White House threat to fire him if the vaccine wasn’t approved before Saturday.
+Dr. Stephen Hahn, commissioner of the FDA, which approved the Pfizer vaccine Friday, has repeatedly insisted that the agency’s decision was based on science, not politics, despite a White House threat to fire him if the vaccine wasn’t approved before Saturday.

+Speaking Sunday to Fox News, Dr. Moncef Slaoui, chief science adviser to Operation Warp Speed, a U.S. effort to get vaccines developed quickly, also said he is “very concerned” about the skepticism about the vaccine in some circles.

+“Unfortunately ... there’s been a confusion between how thorough and scientific and factual the work that has been done is, and the perception that people are thinking that we cut corners ...,” Slaoui said.
+“I can guarantee you that no such things have happened, that we follow the science.”

-Another vaccine by Moderna will be reviewed by an expert panel next week and soon afterward could be allowed for public use.
+The Moderna vaccine will be reviewed by an expert panel next week and soon afterward could be allowed for public use.

 More News